General Junction Condition and Casimir Effect for (1+1)-Dimensional Scalar Network CFT: Casimir effect of polyhedra networks

 \section{Casimir effect of polyhedra networks}

-This section explores the Casimir effect in networks of regular polyhedra with two types of junction conditions.
-We use the regular tetrahedron as an example to illustrate our method, followed by a summary of results for other regular polyhedra.
+This section examines the Casimir effect in networks of regular polyhedra.
+For simplicity, we focus on JC I (\ref{JC1}) and JC II (\ref{JC2}) and address the general JC (\ref{general JC solution2}) in future work.
+The numerous nodes and edges in regular polyhedra complicate the discussions of general JCs.
+To illustrate our method, we use the regular tetrahedron as an example and summarize the results for other regular polyhedra.

 The geometry of a regular tetrahedron is illustrated in Fig. \ref{Tetrahedron}.
 It is important to note that the network is composed of nodes and edges, but does not include the faces of the regular tetrahedron.
 The arrow indicates the direction of the coordinate $x_i$ along the edge $E_i$, where $0 \leq x_i \leq L$.
 Denote the scalar field at edge $E_i$ by